socnetv/app/docs/roadmaps/roadmap_ws11_algorithm_additions.md

 # Algorithm Additions (WS11)

+## Goal

+Implement algorithm-family feature requests that don't fit any existing workstream: WS5 (Matrices Modernization) is explicitly scoped to matrix *storage/performance*, not new algorithms; WS9 (Graph Exploration) is a completed workstream.
+WS11 is pure numerical/graph-theory implementation on top of already-stable infrastructure, not architecture.

 ## Status

-**Just created — not started.** Collects a set of longstanding "implement algorithm X" feature requests that don't fit any existing workstream: WS5 (Matrices Modernization) is explicitly scoped to matrix *storage/performance*, not new algorithms; WS9 (Graph Exploration) is a completed workstream.
-This is a different kind of work from either — pure numerical/graph-theory implementation on top of already-stable infrastructure, not architecture.
+**Started.** Two items shipped so far — see What WS11 Delivered.
+Everything else in this doc (Katz, Bonacich Power, cohesive subgroups, more clustering algorithms, structural equivalence) is still untouched.

-## Scope
+## Background

-New analysis algorithms requested against the existing `src/graph/` algorithm-slice architecture (see `CLAUDE.md`'s "Strict boundary inside `src/graph/`" — QtCore only, no UI construction in the slice itself; rendering/reporting lives in `src/graph/ui/` and `src/graph/reporting/`).
+New analysis algorithms requested against the existing `src/graph/` algorithm-slice architecture — algorithm slices stay QtCore only, no UI construction in the slice itself; rendering/reporting lives in `src/graph/ui/` and `src/graph/reporting/`.
 Grouped below by which existing slice directory each would live in.

-## Centrality — `src/graph/centrality/`

-- **#10 — Katz Centrality.** Walk-based centrality with an attenuation factor `α` penalizing longer paths (`α^d` per path of length `d`).
-Needs a convergence/validity check on `α` relative to the adjacency matrix's largest eigenvalue.
-- **#39 — Bonacich Power Centrality** `BPC(α, β)`.
-Not to be confused with the already-implemented Power Centrality (PC, a generalized degree measure by Gil and Schmidt) — different measure, same-sounding name; worth a clearly distinct label in the UI to avoid confusion.
-- **#134 — Alternate Centrality Measures Meta-List.** Not a single algorithm — a running collection of centrality-measure ideas (cross-references #10, #39, #108, and external references like `centiserve`/`netrankr`/`CINNA`).
-Treat as a backlog-within-a-backlog: triage individual measures out of it into their own issues as they're actually prioritized, rather than implementing "the meta-list" as one deliverable.

-## Cohesion — `src/graph/cohesion/`

-- **#3 — Cohesive subgroups identification.** n-cliques, n-clans/n-clubs, k-plexes, matrix
-  permutation approaches.
-Four distinct methods bundled in one issue — likely worth splitting into separate issues once one is actually scoped, since they're independent algorithms with different complexity profiles (clique-family enumeration is combinatorially expensive at scale).
+## What WS11 Delivered

 - **#7 — Network connectivity metric.** Local vertex connectivity κ(s,t) between an actor pair —
   the minimum number of other nodes whose removal disconnects them — via Menger's theorem: κ(s,t) equals the max number of internally vertex-disjoint s→t paths, computed as a max-flow problem on